TobiasSekan/NetOdt/Documentation/api.md

 // Set the given content with the given style and font as footer odtDocument.SetFooter("My footer", TextStyle.Right | TextStyle.Italic, "Arial", 10.3);

+// Set the given content with the given style and color as footer odtDocument.SetFooter("My footer", TextStyle.Right | TextStyle.Italic, Color.Gray, Color.Transparent);

+// Set the given content with the given style, font and color as footer odtDocument.SetFooter("My footer", TextStyle.Right | TextStyle.Italic, "Arial", 10.3, Color.Gray, Color.Transparent);
 ```

 ## Append unformatted values and text into the document